Home » Recipes » By Course » Dessert » No Bake Avalanche Cookies

 Recipe FAQs

-It’s likely your chocolate has burned or “seized."
-This is why you need to stir it constantly while heating and immediately remove it once melted.
+It’s likely your chocolate has burned or “seized.”
+This is why you need to stir it constantly while heating and immediately remove it from heat it once melted.
 If you catch the burning chocolate early enough, you may be able to save it by whisking in a tablespoon of neutral oil (avocado, coconut, or cultured oil) and mixing gently in an attempt to loosen the seized clumps.

 Of course!
 You can use another version of Rice Krispies, something like “rice puffs” or “krispie rice.”
 But, if you want to switch it up completely, try Chex, Cheerios, or Cap’n Crunch.
 Cocoa Krispies would also make a great chocolate version of these Avalanche Cookies.
+I suggest maybe adding miniature chocolate chips to these, too!

-More Recipes You'll Love
+More Christmas Cookie Recipes You’ll Love

 No Bake Avalanche Cookies